Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/Frontend/dev/decision.md

 ## Additional Features

 In order to give the user the best possible experience, the offline functionality of the application was also optimized.
-For offline use, an image as well as quote is locally cached.
+For offline use, an image as well as a quote is locally cached.